SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 **Comments**

-- Day 1 we extract 111 spice and at the end of the shift, the workers consume 26, leaving 85.
+- On the first day we extract 111 spice and at the end of the shift, the workers consume 26, leaving 85.

 The yield drops by 10 to 101

-- Day 2 we extract 101 spice, the workers consume 26, leaving 75.
+- On the second day we extract 101 spice, the workers consume 26, leaving 75.

 The total is 160 and the yield has dropped to 91